-The Department of Biostatistics offers the two-year Master of Public (MPH) degree.
+The Department of Biostatistics offers two Master of Public degree programs: the Columbia MPH and the Dual Degree 4+1.
 The MPH prepares specialists in public health who use and adapt statistical procedures for health and medical care programs, or serve in a technical capacity as resource person and collaborators in field and programmatic studies.